 Affixing Via Augment Factors (SAFs)

-Affixing via "Augment Factors" (Special Ability Factors on JP, or SAF) is the easiest method and you unlock the ability to use these augments while affixing once you enhance a weapon to +35 (i.e. SAFs don't have to be affixed to their weapon; so long as the weapon is used as fodder its SAF will become available to affix).
+Affixing via "Augment Factors" (Special Ability Factors on JP, or SAF) is the easiest method as they transfer with 100% success (before the upslotting penalty) and only require 1 copy to affix.
+You unlock the ability to use these augments while affixing once you enhance a weapon to +35 (i.e. SAFs don't have to be affixed to their weapon; so long as the weapon is used as fodder its SAF will become available to affix).
 The other thing to keep in mind is that you'll need the SAF weapon to have the same number of slots as your Rivalate, so 6 in this example.

-One thing to keep in mind before dismantling/selling gear is to click on your weapons (and 13 star units) in the inventory menu and select the option that says something like "Confirm Augment Factor".
+Before dismantling/selling gear, a good habit to get into is to click on your weapons (and 13 star units) in the inventory menu and select the option that says something like "Confirm Augment Factor".
 This will show you its SAF name and a brief description.
 You can also check out the SAF of all the gear at Zig's exchange through a similar option when you click on his wares.
 Unfortunately, I haven't seen this option when looking at badge shop items so you'd have to Google those

 Enhancing weapons during the current boost week is especially recommended because it'll cost zero meseta.
 And an easy way to enhance is by using "EXP weapon mini"s as enhancement fodder which you can purchase either in the Ex-cube shop or the Photon Booster shop (right next to Ex-cube exchange).
 You can also exchange Astracite (like the astracite you get from Tokyo Keys) for Photon Boosters at the Astracite exchange which is on the 2nd floor of the shopping plaza.